 3.75 m2+ antique ceramic vegetal themed floor with half size borders

-The palette of the floor is cool, in leaf greens, mid blue and white on a dove grey slip and the design is bold; strongly vegetal in form but geometric and navigational when opening out over its surface.
-The field tiles are framed by a 14cm x 7cm half size border with leaf green now absent for a stronger presence of greys.
+The palette of the floor is cool, in leaf greens, mid-blue and white on a dove-grey slip and the design is bold, embracing early art nouveau themes of stylized natural and vegetal forms, geometrically pure when opening out over four tile tessellations.
+The field tiles are framed by 14cm x 7cm half-sized borders with leaf green now replaced by a stronger presence of greys.

 PLEASE NOTE THAT THE SAME SIZE BORDER TILES IN THE PHOTOGRAPHS ARE NO LONGER AVAILABLE.

-The patina of the floor is rich; the 1.5m2 layout in the photographs being an accurate representation of the whole floor.
-There are small chips and edge nibbles on some tiles, all groutable and all part of their antique charm.
-Indeed, each of these 14cm sq., 15mm thick tiles has been individually quality controlled having been painstakingly cleaned of their old mortar, grouts, surface dirt and wax one by one.
-The results in the photos are self-evident.
+The patina of the floor is rich; the 1.5m2 / 16 sq. ft. randomly selected tiles for the photographs are an accurate representation of the whole floor; there are small chips and edge nibbles on some tiles, all groutable and all part of their antique charm.
+Indeed, each one of these 14cm / 5.5-inch sq., 15mm / 0.6-inch-thick tiles has been individually quality-controlled and, having been painstakingly cleaned of their old mortar, grouts, surface dirt and wax one by one, the results are self-evident.

-Being a highly fired tile the floor can be re-laid inside or outside of the home as high summer and sub-zero winter temperatures will not affect the tiles robustness.
+Being a highly fired tile, the floor can be re-laid inside or outside the home as high summer and sub-zero winter temperatures will not affect the tiles' robustness.

 Tile quantities – give or take one or two:-